alexanderscott/redis-lua-samples/README.md

 * ZSPLIT - split a ZSET in two via round-robin
 * ZSPREAD - spread members between two ZSETS (random selection)
 * SETCLAMP - clamp a value between a min and max
+* SPUBLISH - publish a message to all members of a set

 ### License